 I investigate “environmental systems” and “ecosystems” as culturally formed spaces.
 I research how groups such as scientific and technical experts, political leaders, corporate employees, activists, and community members interact to shape environmental spaces, and, in turn, how such activities effect new socialities and politics.
 Such processes include ways to manage life and non-life in systemic terms, to order human/environment interactions, and to imagine and control futures.
 I do fieldwork in the U.S., Europe, Mexico, in large scale and extreme environments.

-Since 2005 I have been doing fieldwork on the transformation of out space into an environmental space.
-My fieldsites are places on Earth where engineers, industrial designers, life scientists, and astronauts work on U.S. spaceflight programs.
-My ethnography, Into the Extreme: U.S. Environmental Systems and Politics Beyond Earth (University of Minnesota Press 2018) describes how U.S. spaceflight projects turn the solar system into an ecosystem, where “eco” encompasses ecology and economy.
-These projects create “systemic” processes and technologies – including biomedical research, resource prospecting, and asteroid impact prevention – that connect space and Earth in new ways.
-These connections extend modes of relational thinking and environmental imagination as well as forms of spatial and political control.
-As spaceflight programs produce “extreme environment” operations that extend from outlying Earthly sites into space, outer spaces are becoming increasingly governable and exploitable at large.
+Based on seven years of fieldwork within U.S. space agency institutions and fieldsites, Into the Extreme: U.S. Environmental Systems and Politics Beyond Earth (University of Minnesota Press 2018) follows how U.S. government sponsored human spaceflight works with outer space as environmental space.
+It examines places on Earth where engineers, industrial designers, life scientists, and astronauts turn the solar system into an ecosystem, where “eco” encompasses ecology and economy.
+These projects create “systemic” processes and technologies – including biomedical research, resource prospecting, and asteroid impact prevention – that relate space and Earth in new ways.
+These connections extend modes of systemic thinking and environmental imagination as well as forms of spatial and political control.
+As spaceflight programs produce “extreme environment” operations that extend from outlying Earthly sites into space, extraterrestrial outer spaces become increasingly governable and exploitable.

 My current project started during the 2010 BP oil spill; it is centered on the social organization, science, technologies, and politics of large scale marine ecosystem science and restoration.
 I am conducting fieldwork along the Gulf to track how U.S. and Mexican marine experts engage in four sentinel processes: 1) research and restoration as distinct and often conflicting activities, 2) building new formal scientific and political nature-society systems, 3) making ecosystems science work integrate disparate material and energy-focused activities (such integrating biology and economics), and 4) how these activities are reforming U.S. environmental governance.